mab09/Unreal-MVVM-Pattern-Examples/README.md

 > At initialization, execute a function to find the Viewmodel.
 The Viewmodel Property Path uses member names separated by periods.
 For example: `GetPlayerController.Vehicle.ViewModel` Property paths are always relative to the widget.

 The [Pause Menu UI](https://github.com/mab09/Unreal-MVVM-Pattern-Examples/blob/main/Content/UI/Widgets/WBP_PauseMenu.uasset) is implemented through this type.<br />
 In this method, the viewmodel may be initialized anywhere as long as the widget can find its reference through a chain of functions/properties.
-Here  we initialize the viewmodel in the HUD and then the widget finds it through a local helper function `GetViewModel()`
+Here  we initialize the viewmodel in the HUD and then the widget finds it through a local helper function `GetViewModel()`<br />

 <img width=50% height=50% src="https://github.com/user-attachments/assets/e00d9fa0-6363-4452-8a0c-9228ea3cd36c" /><br /><br />

 <img width=50% height=50% src="https://github.com/user-attachments/assets/7a1c1e31-971b-4b11-aebc-0d5edac2f2d1" /><br /><br />